 Do you ever feel that your business is too big to be small, but too small to be big?
 Maybe you don’t have enough time to spend doing what you used to when you started the business, whether that be selling, building, designing or networking?
 Or you just can’t get around to that five-year plan or exit strategy?

-Engaging an accounting firm to provide an external CFO is a solution that suits many SME market businesses.
+Engaging an accounting firm to provide an external CFO suits many SME businesses.
 This can provide the business with many advantages, including:

 - Better value than recruiting and employing a full time employee of equivalent skills and knowledge